Dhakshina-byte/Final-Project-Diploma-V.0.2/README.md

 ## License
 This project is licensed under the MIT License.

-## Contact
-For any questions or inquiries, please contact your-email@example.com.

 ---
 **Note**: Ensure to replace Bunifu.UI.WinForms components with System.Windows.Forms components to avoid issues with cracked versions.